 Decriminalization and Drug Abuse

 There is no definitive proof linking decriminalization with the increased use of marijuana other drugs.
 However, shining light on even a small subset of recreational drug users can help officials and citizens raise awareness.
-This development may mean that more families feel comfortable to discuss drug use with their loved ones.
+This development may mean that more families feel comfortable discussing drug use with their loved ones.

 Seek Drug Abuse Treatment at Bayview Recovery